On 25th May 2018 the new EU regulations for General Data Protection Regulation – GDPR - will come into force.

 Data/personal information must also be stored securely.
 GDPR wants proof (should you be investigated) that your policies and procedures are effective and compliant.

-5. Temp and Contractor Consent
+5. Worker and Contractor Consent

 In the first instance, all of your temps and contractors must expressly give their consent for you, and your 3rd parties, to use their personal information.
 You must also be clear in how you use, store and delete this data.
 Be as transparent as you can be – transparency is a key feature in GDPR’s rulings over data usage.